Autoscaling based on ALB metrics

 ALB chart

 Configure the YAML file and choose the cluster where you want to deploy it.
-To check your chart is successfully deployed, you can search your app in the helm app or navigate to the resource browser to check the controller pod.
-To know more about Resource browser
+To check the status of your chart, you can search your app in the helm app or navigate to the resource browser to check the controller pod.
+To know more about Resource browser, feel free to read this article.

 Pod of ALB Controller